-Roger Meltzer, Director, Age 62
+Roger Meltzer, Director, Age 63

-Roger Meltzer has been a director since December 2000 and is the chairperson of the Corporate Governance and Nominating Committee.
+Roger Meltzer has been a director since December 2000.
 Mr. Meltzer has practiced corporate and securities law for more than 30 years, representing clients in a range of finance transactions, including mergers, acquisitions and dispositions, public offerings and public and private placements of debt and equity securities.
 In February 2007, Mr. Meltzer joined the law firm of DLA Piper LLP (US) as a partner, Global Chair of the Corporate and Finance practice, and a member of the firm's executive committee.
-Mr. Meltzer is now a member of the Global Board of DLA Piper and became co-chair of DLA Piper LLP (Americas) on January 1, 2013.
+Mr. Meltzer is now a member of the Global Board of DLA Piper, became Co-Chair of DLA Piper LLP (Americas) on January 1, 2013 and will become Global Co-Chair in January 2015.
 Prior to February 2007, he was a partner and a member of the executive committee of the law firm of Cahill Gordon & Reindel LLP.